gsimsekfb/my_rust_lib/README.md

 > Use `sccache` for faster builds (see setup and how to use in section "docs" below)
 > Use [.cargo/config.toml](.cargo/config.toml) (see `faster_builds_with_linker_config` in section "docs" below)
 > Use `vscode debugger` (see setup and examples in section "docs" below)
+> Use `cargo tree` - displays the dependency graph

 #### [best-practice-tips/](best-practices)